roberddd/PF2B/docs/support/create_your_own_biome.md

         This will allow PF2B to recognize and load your custom biome properly.
 Once it's detected, you can try the **[Build Biome](../workflow/biomes.md#building-a-biome)** button, and afterwards go to `Geo-Scatter > Biome Scatter > Open Biomes` to test the biome in action.

+---

+### Understanding Biome Builds

+PF2B uses the `.pf2bqueue` file as the **Master Record**, so to speak.
+It dictates which plants are exported into the biome.

+During the build process, PF2B uses the **plant name** and **preset name** to cross-check which plants should go inside the biome.
+This means you can switch plant detail levels in the queue file without needing to manually create multiple biome versions.
+A single biome file is sufficient.
+<br>For example, even if you build your biome with `[LD]` plants, you can easily switch the detail levels as shown above, and it will still work.
+PF2B automatically modifies all of the necessary fields inside the `.biome` file during the build so that everything works correctly.

+However, please note that you cannot change the plants or presets themselves, only the detail levels!

+??? info2 "Even more Details"
+    Here's an example of what happens to the `.biome` file during processing:

+    **Raw output** directly from Geo-Scatter after exporting a biome (different example than shown in the guide above):

+    *This block represents one layer inside the `.biome` file*

+    ``` json
+    "asset_file": "my_library",
+    "instances": [
+        "Hong Kong Orchid Tree [Standard mat 0|HD]",
+        "Dead Lodgepole Pine [Standard 1a mat 0|HD]",
+        "Mountain Hemlock [Standard mat 0|HD]"
+    ]
+    ```

+    During **Build Biome**, PF2B transforms this into:

+    ``` json
+    "asset_file": "INSTANCES_DEFINED",
+    "instances": [
+        [
+            "Hong Kong Orchid Tree [Standard mat 0|LD]",
+            "pf2b-biome_Broadleaf_Trees[LD]"
+        ],
+        [
+            "Dead Lodgepole Pine [Standard 1a mat 0|LD]",
+            "pf2b-biome_Coniferous[LD]"
+        ],
+        [
+            "Mountain Hemlock [Standard mat 0|HD]",
+            "pf2b-biome_Coniferous[HD]"
+        ]
+    ]
+    ```

+    PF2B automatically:

+    - Identifies the plant type
+    - Points it to the correct `.blend` file
+    - Adjusts detail levels where necessary